-Part 1: The management of complex gas and oil pipeline systems demands constant, reliable system-wide control.
+The management of complex gas and oil pipeline systems demands constant, reliable system-wide control.
 Typically this is accomplished with system-wide monitoring and control using sophisticated System Control and Data Acquisition (SCADA) equipment.
-The remote sensors, related Programmable Logic Controllers (PLCs) and client software are vital to the reliable supervision of product flow control, pipeline and manifold internal pressures, product measurement, etc. The location of remote SCADA PLCs and sensors are in some of the harshest environments on earth.
+The remote sensors, related Programmable Logic Controllers (PLCs) and client software are vital to the reliable supervision of product flow control, pipeline and manifold internal pressures, product measurement, etc. The location of remote SCADA PLCs and sensors are often in extreme temperature environments.
 Many are responsible for the monitoring and control of critical functions requiring absolute reliability.

 The double-conversion online UPS topology, through its continuous regeneration of new AC power, provides the highest level of power conditioning and protection.
-On-line UPS technology is ideal for use as a combination high performance power conditioner and battery backup system.
-When used in a controlled temperature environment ranging from 0°C to 40°C (32°F to 104°F), most domestically available on-line UPSs can meet pipeline usage requirements as most have been tested and approved for operation over this temperature range by a safety agency such as Underwriters Laboratories (UL).
+Online UPS technology is ideal for use as a combination high performance power conditioner and battery backup system.
+When used in a controlled temperature environment ranging from 0°C to 40°C (32°F to 104°F), most domestically available online UPSs can meet pipeline usage requirements as most have been tested and approved for operation over this temperature range by a safety agency such as Underwriters Laboratories (UL).

 However, in remote locations where SCADA monitoring equipment is used, an online industrial UPS is required.
 The power sensitive PLCs and online UPSs may be installed inside buildings without any climate control systems, or in protective NEMA-rated enclosures.
 Even though the online UPS is protected from the remaining elements, attempting to use an off-the-shelf UPS (commercial-grade) in these extreme temperature environments is a poor decision and often results in a UPS failure.